Ross117/task-management-app/README.md

-A web-based task management app, created with Express.js and create-react-app.
+A web-based task scheduling app, bootstrapped with Express.js and create-react-app.

-A work in progress.
+The Node.js backend routes HTTP requests from the client to an SQL database hosted on Azure.

+The front-end is written in React.